ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 has a well-working scheme which can be used for SRUs.)

-There is at least one reference to a Launchpad bug number in the changelog, using the ‘LP: #NNNNNN’ convention, and the required documentation can be found there.
+There is at least one reference to a Launchpad bug number in the changelog, using the 'LP: #NNNNNN' convention, and the required documentation can be found there.
 Private bugs must not be referenced in the changelog.